DeepskyLog/DeepskyLog/README.md

 DeepskyLog is a web application to prepare, log and compare Deep-Sky and comet observations.

+All development is done in the [laravel branch](https://github.com/DeepskyLog/DeepskyLog/tree/laravel).

 Observers can use the website at [https://www.deepskylog.org](https://www.deepskylog.org/)

 ## Help DeepskyLog